Patashnik: Track listing

 In addition to the title track, two other track titles are space references: "Mir", referring to the Mir space station, and "SETI Project", referring to the search for extraterrestrial intelligence.

+Charts

 Credits

 All tracks written by Geir Jenssen, except "Botanical Dimensions" (written by Karsten Brustad, arranged and remixed by Geir Jenssen).
 "The Shield" was commissioned by Concerts Norway.
 2007 reissue: With "Thanks to Helge Gaarder (1953–2004)"; CD photography and design by Hanne Brochmann.

 Samples

 As is usual in Biosphere's music, the album incorporates several known or obscure speech samples: